[img src=http://usoofillinois.org/wp-content/flagallery/uso-history/thumbs/thumbs_nancy-sinatra-with-troops.jpg]00Nancy Sinatra With The Troops

 Less than one year later, the USO of Illinois opened its 6th facility, USO Rock Island, in September of 2011 on Rock Island Arsenal, Rock Island, Illinois.
 The facility is positioned to support a vibrant military community in the Quad-Cities area, over 50,000 military and military family members within a 150-mile radius.

-Today, the USO of Illinois serves over 330,000 active duty, guard and reserve military and military families.
+Today, the USO of Illinois serves more than 318,000 active duty, guard and reserve military and military families.
 With over 300 programs and services offered year-round, the USO of Illinois operates 5 facilities powered by a network of over 660 dedicated volunteers who donate nearly $1,060,000 of their time annually.
 The USO of Illinois is a civilian 501(c)(3) registered non-profit that is not government funded but is supported solely by the generosity of the America people.